Legal Capacity Consequences

 Last week, I received a call from a grade school classmate.
 Two years ago, he asked for my advice regarding his mother, who was in her late 80s.

-He said she wants her real estate to be equal to that of him and his three brothers.
+He said she wants her real estate equal to his and his three brothers.
 They all agreed that his two brothers, who live with his mother, would remain in the house, as both have lived there their entire lives and have special needs.

 I clarified that he needed to act quickly to protect the house and his brother's ability to live there at their mother's death.
 His mother needed to make a Living Trust that protects her two sons' interest in her estate in a Supplemental Needs Trust at her death, or they would lose their SSI and Medicare or be required to reimburse the government for benefits.